justinwlin/Neural-Network/FlappyBird_Neural_Network/README.md

 My hope would be that this would come closer to a solution to play better.

 I also might consider having different "species" of birds, with different amounts of layers, inputs, outputs, and try to see which one works better in the future and which one improves at a faster rate.

+- [ ] Averaging brains of two successful birds to create an offprint
+- [ ] Creating species of birds with different amount of hidden layers
+- [ ] Creating a system to graph the species success rate and offspring percentage in a population if implemented